Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Roto_Toolboard.md

 # Introduction

 The Duet 3 Roto Toolboard is designed to integrate easily with the [E3D Revo Roto extruder](https://e3d-online.com/products/roto-extruder){target=_blank} and E3D Revo hotends, heaters and temperature sensors.
 The following connect using the E3D supplied connectors for easy wiring: extruder motor, a 2 or 3-wire heatsink fan, revo heater, thermistor, and secondary temperature sensor.
-In addition a 2, 3 or 4-wire part cooling fan, 4 IO ports for endstops, filament monitor and/or Z probe, a neopixel header, and a Duet 3 scanning Z probe coil can be connected.
+This tool board also provides dedicated connectors for a Duet 3 scanning Z probe coil (supplied as standard) and a Revo Roto specific version of the Duet3D Magnetic Filament Monitor (additional cost option).
+It also supports a 2, 3 or 4-wire part cooling fan and provides 4 IO ports for endstops, other types of filament monitor and/or Z probe, and a Neopixel LED header.

-This reduces the number of wires needed to two power wires and a twisted pair for the CAN-FD bus.
+This reduces the number of wires run to the print head to two power wires and a twisted pair for the CAN-FD bus.

 # Features